 - Qualified investor is an individual or any entity that invests at least $25,000 in a QMBC and is required to file an income tax return in any non-tax haven jurisdiction.
 An investor is limited to a credit of $250,000* for each QMBC per fiscal year.

-- QMBC is a company that (1) has its headquarters and base of operations in Maryland; (2) has fewer than 50 employees; (3) is in active business no longer than 10 years (up to 12 years if in the process of regulatory approval) and once certified as a QMBC, may remain eligible for a qualified investment for up to 10 years; and (4) certified by Commerce as a QMBC.
+- QMBC is a company that (1) has its headquarters and base of operations in Maryland; (2) has fewer than 50 employees; (3) is in active business no longer than 12 years (up to 15 years if in the process of regulatory approval) and once certified as a QMBC, may remain eligible for a qualified investment for up to 12 years; and (4) certified by Commerce as a QMBC..

-A single QMBC may not receive for the benefit of investors, in total no more than 15% of the program's fiscal year funding.
+A single QMBC may not receive, for the benefit of investors, more than 15% of the program's fiscal year funding.

-Beginning May 18, 2015 through May 26, 2015, Commerce will accept Form B applications for QMBC Precertification.
+Beginning May 17, 2017 through May 24, 2017, Commerce will accept Form B applications for QMBC Precertification.
 Precertification will occur as soon as the applications have been reviewed.
-This will most likely occur within 72 hours of the receipt of a complete Form B application.
+Notifications will be sent out no later than June 6, 2017.

 Investors making qualified investments in QMBCs in Montgomery County, Maryland, in addition to receiving Maryland's Biotechnology Investment Incentive Tax Credit, may receive a payment from the County's Supplemental Program.
 The program is subject to appropriation of funds.
-For more details, please contact the Montgomery County Department of Economic Development's Gene Smith at (240) 777-2011 or Valerie Fremont at (240) 777-2016.
+For more details, please contact the Montgomery County Department of Finance at 240-777-8860.

 To qualify for the credit complete and submit the Maryland Biotechnology Investor Incentive Tax Credit application forms to Commerce (include Investor Form A1, A2 or A3, and the QMBC Form B).